 - Text length

 - Content type (text, image, video…)

 - Used hashtags

 To keep the analysis as easy to digest as possible, we clustered text length, used emojis and hashtags in differently sized buckets.
-As a means of measurement we chose the average number of gained interactions per category, which can be seen as an indicator of the engagement with certain content.
-For Facebook these interactions include all likes, reactions, comments and shares.
-For Instagram it was likes and comments.
+As a means of measurement, we chose the average number of gained interactions per category, which can be seen as an indicator of the engagement with specific content.
+For Facebook, these interactions include all likes, reactions, comments, and shares.
+For Instagram, it was likes and comments.

 Way to the perfect post